-Hairdressing Regulations You Need To Know
+Hairdressing Regulations You Need to Know

 When running a hair salon there are lots of factors to consider but most important is health and safety for both your clients and your employees.
 Here is a guide to the areas that you need to focus on for health and safety legislation in hairdressing.